Sukarno, and his artistic instincts

 But he wasn’t just a collector, he was also a painter himself.

-After decades of being locked inside the presidential palace, Sukarno’s collection is now on display.
+After decades of being locked inside the presidential palace, Sukarno’s collection was displayed in Jakarta last year.

 Dressed in a green kebaya, a traditional Javanese blouse, brown batik and a flower in her left ear, a beautiful and mysterious portrait is now on display at the National Gallery in Jakarta.